 We must understand what is favourable to devotion and accept it, and we must reject what is unfavourable to devotion.
-What know what the offences of the Holy Name are, we know what sadhu-ninda (criticism of sadhus) is—we must be always careful with this.
+We know what the offences to the Holy Name are, we know what sadhu-ninda (criticism of sadhus) is, and we must be always careful with this.
 We know what can happen to those who criticise the sadhu, it is very dangerous.
-Gurudev, Vaishnavs can protect us if we make some mistake, but who will help us if we criticise Gurudev and Vaishnavs?
+Gurudev and Vaishnavs can protect us if we make some mistake, but who will help us if we criticise Gurudev and Vaishnavs?
 We must understand this.
-You know what Ambarish Maharaj did and Durvasa Muni did, you know what happened (it is described in Srimad Bhagavatam).
+You know what Ambarish Maharaj did and what Durvasa Muni did, and you know what happened (it is described in Srimad Bhagavatam).

 Our life is very short.
-Khatvanga Maharaj learned that he had only forty-eight minutes left in his life.
-What did he do?
+What did Khatvanga Maharaj do when he learned that he had only forty-eight minutes left in his life?
 He did not spend that time on gossiping or listening to gossips.
-We must ignore it.
-This is how we must manage the temple, manage our service.
-These are the main things.
+We must also ignore such things: this is how we must manage the temple and manage our service.
+It is important to understand this.

-Srila Bhaktivinod Thakur also says, "Amara jivana sada pape rata nahika punyera lesha...: my life is always full of sin, there is nothing in it except sin.
+Srila Bhaktivinod Thakur also says, "Amara jivana sada pape rata nahika punyera lesa...: my life is always full of sin, there is nothing in it except sin.
 I give so much stress and anxiety to others!"
-This is not good.
+It is not good to be like this.

 Sriman Mahaprabhu shows us what sincerity is.
 Sincerity, nistha, means when you do something, you must do it properly and do it regularly.
 You eat every day, you sleep every day, you go to work every day—in the same way, you must sometimes give time to your Guru, to the Lord.
 You can make a family, but that family must be Krishna's family.
-You can run and live in Krishna's family, but instead you are wasting time on nonsense, on talking nonsense.
-This is not good for you.
+You can run and live in Krishna's family, but instead you are wasting time on doing nonsense and on talking nonsense.
+It is not good for you.

-I am telling to all the devotees: you must wake up for mangal arati, make an offering to the Deities (first offer some balya bhog, then your wife can cook and offer the bhog to the Deities), take prasadam, take something with you for lunch, and when you come home from work in the evening sing some songs.
+I am telling all the devotees: you must wake up for mangal arati, make an offering to the Deities (first offer some balya bhog, then your wife can cook and offer the bhog to the Deities), take prasadam, take something with you for lunch, and when you come home from work in the evening, sing some kirtans.
 Do not waste your time on other things.
-This is called sincerity.
+If you follow this and practise like this, it is called sincerity.

-Mahaprabhu's servitor showed what sincerity is.
-His name is Govinda Das, he was actually a disciple of Ishwar Puri, but he was a servitor of Mahaprabhu.
+Mahaprabhu's servitor named Govinda Das showed what sincerity is.
+Govinda was actually a disciple of Ishwar Puri, but he became a servitor of Mahaprabhu.
 Once, having chanted and danced the whole day, Mahaprabhu came to His room in Gambhira and fell asleep in the doorway.
-Govinda used to come every day to massage His feet, but that day he could not enter because Mahaprabhu was lying in the doorway and it was impossible to enter the room without having to cross Mahaprabhu's body.
+Govinda would come every day to massage His feet, but that day he could not enter the room because Mahaprabhu was lying in the doorway and it was impossible to enter without crossing Mahaprabhu's body.
 Govinda asked Mahaprabhu,

 "Prabhu, could You move a little?"

 "No, I am very tired," said Mahaprabhu.
-"I cannot removed."
+"I cannot move."